ManageIQ/manageiq-documentation/README.md

 The documentation in this repository is built and deployed using [AsciiBinder](http://asciibinder.org).
 If you're new to AsciiBinder, head over there and read up on how to contribute documentation.

+### Quick setup

+* Be sure to have a Ruby installed with the bundler gem (if you don't have bundler, just run `gem install bundler`)
+* Clone the manageiq_docs repo.
+* `cd` into the new manageiq_docs repo directory.
+* `bundle install`
+* `bundle exec ascii_binder` - This will build the documentation into the _preview directory
+* `open _preview/manageiq/master/welcome/index.html`

+Alternately, if you want to "live edit" the docs, replace the last two steps with:

+* Install the LiveReload browser extension: http://livereload.com/extensions/
+* `bundle exec ascii_binder watch`
+* `open _preview/manageiq/master/welcome/index.html`
+* Go to the open page in the browser and enable the LiveReload extension for that page.
+* Edit the docs.
+When you save, it will auto-build and then the webpage will reload automatically showing your changes.

 ## Contacts

 For questions or comments about the documentation system, try one of the following: